Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 Sebastian Janikowski increasingly looks like a player destined to be here just one year.
 He clanged a 36-yard field goal off the upright in the first quarter to keep Seattle’s lead at 7-3.

-Janikowsi was later injured in the third quarter when he was roughed up on a field goal attempt, and while he came back to handle placements, punter Michael Dickson came on to drop kick a kickoff to the 3 that pinned the Chiefs at the 17 due to a nice tackle by J.D.
+Janikowsi was later injured in the third quarter when he was roughed up on a field goal attempt, and while he came back to handle placements, punter Michael Dickson came on to drop-kick a kickoff to the 3 that pinned the Chiefs at the 17 due to a nice tackle by J.D.
 McKissic.

 The second drop kick didn’t go so well, sailing out of bounds and giving the Chiefs the ball at their own 40.